sudokoin/sudokoin/README.md

 The creators need to acquire Sudokoin by the same means as everybody else: claiming solved sudokus.

+## BETA

+An instance of Sudokoin is running at `0x21aec0a028d7adec228595b24439c7eb969edd5f`.
+You can use it at your own peril right now.
+It should be fully ERC20 compliant.

+Please feel free to create issues or contact us at [github@sudokoin.com](mailto:github@sudokoin.com)

+As soon as we feel confident enough, we will configure `sudokoin.eth` to route to it.

 ## Setup

 ### Compile contract